 Those of us who fight for the integrity of our generation’s music point to “political” — as opposed to “party” and “gangsta” — rap as an example of its potential.
 Its quintessence was epitomized in the late 1980s during hip-hop’s “stop the violence movement.”
 (USA Today)

-3 Responses to “Word of the Day: Quintessence”
+3 thoughts on “Word of the Day: Quintessence”

 Are you sure you mean “nether” (an adjective meaning “lower”) and not “ether” (an all-pervading massless medium, the base of “ethernet”)?
 If you really mean “nether,” can you give a citation for it in this meaning?